vjacquet/atov/wwwroot/components/tilting-card/readme.md

 Eventhough the plain CSS approach  explained by Kevin is nice, I am not found of adding markup solely for CSS tricks.
 So I attempted to hide the generation of the `<div>`s in a web component.

-One of the issue with the plain CSS approach is that the grid is over the panel and prevent interaction.
-The "mostly js" variant is a fix for this issue.
+There are two issues with the plain CSS approch:
+1. the grid is over the panel and prevent interaction.
+2. the `tilting-card` styles are to be defined for both `tilting-card:not(:defined)` and `tilting-card::part(body)`

+The "mostly js" variant fixes both issues, and creates a simpler DOM.

 > **Note**
 > Investigate upgrading the grid for a smoother experience.